Bhargavi84/yoga-emporium/README.md

 * This is an ultimate e-commerce store for all yoga essentials like Mat, blocks, belts and so on, where users can view the details of products and purchase the products.
 * This e-commerce project is developed using the gitpod IDE and the code is pushed to the github repository.
 From github, the code is then deployed to Heroku.
 * This project also uses stripe payment solutions for secure payments.
-* This project also loads the statis files from AWS S3 bucket, where the images are stored in .jpg and .png format.
+* This project also loads the static files from AWS S3 bucket, where the images are stored in .jpg and .png format.
 ____

 :point_right: